Jamie Leweling: VfB Stuttgart

 On 13 July 2023, Leweling moved to VfB Stuttgart on loan.
 On 27 January 2024, he scored his first goal in a 5–2 victory against RB Leipzig.
 On 19 May 2024, Leweling signed for Stuttgart permanently with a contract until June 2028.
 In December 2024, Leweling extended his contract with VfB Stuttgart until June 2029.
 On 21 January 2025, he scored his first Champions League brace in a 3–1 away victory against Slovan Bratislava.

 International career

 Born in Germany, Leweling is of German, French, and Ghanaian descent.
-He was called up to the Ghana national team in October 2020, but never made an appearance, and is also eligible to play for the France national team.
+His mother is German, his father is Ghanaian.
+In addition to German, Leweling holds both Ghanaian and French citizenships.
+He was called up to the Ghana national team in October 2020, but he never made an appearance.

 In October 2024, Leweling was selected by coach Julian Nagelsmann to represent Germany, replacing injured Jamal Musiala, for the UEFA Nations League matches against Bosnia and Herzegovina and the Netherlands.
 On 14 October, he made his debut whilst scoring the only goal in 1–0 victory against the latter opponent.

+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.